 The main thesis here is to have a small group of ppl (your community) who share your problems, who you understand, whose problems you are actually excited to solve, and with whom you can work to iterate your idea and product.

 I think this is a good point.
-Building on the foundation of a community helps validate demand and have a close loop to quickly iterate.
+Building on the foundation of a community helps validate demand and have a close loop to iterate quickly.

 c.
 Build as little as possible

-Prove solving the problem actually matters first before building software.
-You can do this by having a "manual valuable process", e.g. manually recommend movies to your friends before building a movie recommendation engine.
+Prove to solve the problem actually matters first before building software.
+You can do this by having a "manual valuable process," e.g., manually recommend movies to your friends before building a movie recommendation engine.
 "Refine a manual valuable process before building a minimum viable product."